Need some CTA examples to inspire you and provide some ideas for your own calls to action?

 As a news-based offer, the CTA plays on people’s desire to be one of the first in the know regarding breaking news.

-The following examples illustrate the usage of CTAs in emails.
+The following examples illustrate the use of CTAs in emails.

-Of course, one of the primary motivations for businesses using content marketing is to increase their leads.
+Of course, one of the primary motivations behind content marketing is for lead generation.

 Shop Offer Now